Through the first eight months of sports betting, the list of biggest Virginia sports betting apps contains some familiar names.

 According to Gina M. Smith, the Virginia Lottery’s deputy director of gaming compliance, FanDuel still handles nearly half of all wagers placed in the commonwealth.

-During her VA Lottery Board presentation, Smith broke down each VA sportsbook by its overall betting volume (“handle“) from January through September of this year.
+During her VA Lottery Board presentation, Smith broke down each Virginia sports betting operator by its overall betting volume (“handle“) from January through September of this year.

 And that head start has paid off handsomely.
 FanDuel has handled 45.4% of the approximately $1.9 billion in sports wagers in Virginia.